jhvanderschee/hugocodex/content/en/posts/base-template.md

 {{ end }}
 ```

-Last but not least: did you knew that you can override a given block in a specific template ?
+Last but not least: did you know that you can override a given block in a specific template?

-[Mike 's video tutorial](https://gohugo.io/templates/base/) in official Hugo Doc shows us how to in a more detailed and visual way.
+[Mike's video tutorial](https://gohugo.io/templates/base/) in the official Hugo docs shows how, in a more detailed and visual way.

-have fun with Hugo
+Have fun with Hugo!